Webbs Wood Road, Bradley Stoke, Bristol , BS32 8EJ

 Impact

-We assess the impact of our curriculum in a number of ways: marking and feedback in children’s books; pupil conferencing; pupil progress meetings with teachers; Parents’ evenings; and, more formally, through termly assessments for English, Maths, Science and RE, using the National Curriculum statements as a guide to the expected levels for each year group.
+We assess the impact of our curriculum in several ways: marking and feedback in children’s books; pupil conferencing; pupil progress meetings with teachers; Parents’ evenings; and, more formally, through termly assessments for English, Maths, Science and RE, using the National Curriculum statements as a guide to the expected levels for each year group.
 We use pupil-based self-assessments alongside teacher assessments and end of Key Stage SATS.
-The rest of the curriculum will be assessed at the end of a unit of work or topic, once again using National Curriculum statements or skills based ones as will be the case for Music, Art and PE.
+The rest of the curriculum will be assessed at the end of a unit of work or topic, once again using National Curriculum statements or skills-based ones as will be the case for Music, Art and PE.
 In addition to these more formal ways of measuring the impact of teaching and learning, impact of the curriculum can be seen through the extensive monitoring (Book Looks, Moderation, Pupil Conferencing, Learning Walks) that is undertaken by our SLT, Governing Body and School Challenge Partner.

 British Values